nafisfaysal/minwater_reviews/README.md

 ## Installation

-pretty simple just install [ANACONDA](https://www.continuum.io/downloads) .It already has preinstalled all the package and other requirements stuff.
+Pretty simple just install [ANACONDA](https://www.continuum.io/downloads) .It already has preinstalled all the package and other requirements stuff.

 ## Usage
 If you installed [ANACONDA](https://www.continuum.io/downloads) distribution package, you can start with: